GenericMappingTools/gmt/doc/rst/source/greenspline.rst

     Evaluate the spline exactly at the input data locations and report statistics of the misfit (mean, standard deviation, and rms).
 Optionally, append a filename and we will write the data table, augmented by two extra columns holding the spline estimate and the misfit.
+Alternatively, if **-C** is used and history is computed (via one or more of modifiers **+c** and **+i**), then we will instead write a table with eigenvalue number, eigenvalue, percent of model variance explained, rms misfit, and standard deviation of misfit.
+If **-W** is used we also append chi-squared.

 .. _-I: